toxicpuzzle/spx/README.md

 1. Describe how your exchange works.

+The exchange is driven by three functionalities

+1. Communication - Section provides functions to allow parent to signal and communicate with its traders
+2. Setup - Creating and setting up data structures e.g. orderbooks, order arrays
+3. Data structures - Dynamic array abstraction to minimise debugging issues associated with memory allocation and to improve code reusability
+4. Transaction handling
+5. Reporting -
+5. Command line validation

 2. Describe your design decisions for the trader and how it's fault-tolerant.

 Trader can deal with unreliable signal handling from parent by